Amrita Vishwa Vidyapeetham: Amrita School of Social & Behavioral Sciences

-Amrita School of Social Sciences in Coimbatore, Faridabad, Mysuru and Amritapuri offers BA, MA and PhD programs under the departments of Psychology, Cognitive Sciences, Economics, Social Work and Social Policy.
+Amrita School of Social Sciences in Coimbatore, Faridabad, Mysore and Amritapuri offers BA, MA and PhD programs under the departments of Psychology, Cognitive Sciences, Economics, Social Work and Social Policy.

 Amrita health campuses

 Amrita has two healthcare campuses in Kochi and Faridabad attached to the Amrita Hospital, Kochi and Amrita Hospital, Faridabad, super-specialty hospitals in India.
 It contains schools of medicine, dentistry, health sciences, nursing, pharmacy, Ayurveda and physiotherapy.
 Kochi hospital with 1300-beds is the university's healthcare initial campus.
 A second medical school and 2,000 bed hospital campus was set up in Faridabad in 2021.
 The campuses offer MBBS, Bachelor of Dental Surgery, MD, MS, DM, MCh in medicine, MHA (Masters in Hospital Administration), undergraduate/graduate programs in nursery, pharmacy & allied health sciences programs.

 Amritapuri campus offers Bachelor of Ayurveda, Medicine and Surgery and MS, MD in AYUSH.
 The School of Medicine offers graduate programs including M.Sc. in disciplines, Diplomate of National Board (DNB), and PhD.
 In 2008, the first batch of MBBS students graduated with A. P. J. Abdul Kalam presiding over the graduation ceremony.